ChrisDaBaws/research-modifiability-pattern-experiment/workspace-version2/_exercises/exercise03.md

 The product management team has decided to establish a new follow-up process when a new product has been added to the DB of the `ProductSrv`.
 To make their job easier and reduce manual efforts, several automatic actions have to be performed when a new product has been successfully created via `POST http://localhost:8050/products (webshop.products.resources.ProductResource)`.

 To handle this kind of event-based messaging, the lead developer decided to use the message-oriented middleware Apache Kafka.
-Kafka provides so called `topics` that message producers can publish to.
-Message consumers can subscribe to `topics` and will receive all published messages.
-The `ProductSrv` already publishes a `new product event` (which is basically an instance of `webshop.products.api.Product`) to the Kafka topic `new-products`.
+The `ProductSrv` already publishes a `new product event`.
 The `NotificationSrv` and the `WarehouseSrv` already subscribe to these events (see the classes `webshop.notifications.messaging.KafkaListener` and `webshop.warehouse.messaging.KafkaListener`), but currently do nothing when such an event comes in.

 ## Tasks